JapneetSinghh/Git-Essentials-/Github_Udemy.md

 You're now ready to use Git with GitHub securely via SSH!

-# What is Cloning in Git?
+# Ch 3: What is Cloning in Git?

 Cloning in Git means creating a copy of a remote repository (such as on GitHub) to your local machine.
 This allows you to work with the repository's files and history locally.
 When you clone a repository, you get all of the files, branches, and commit history from the remote repository.